 If you are in healthcare, you have no doubt heard the term “silver tsunami” to refer to the growing population of seniors in the United States.
 As Baby Boomers age, they are creating an expanding need for healthcare.
 With a looming shortage of physicians, advanced practitioners are filling provider gaps in a wide range of healthcare environments.
 What does a nurse practitioner scope of practice encompass, and how does it differ from that of a physician assistant?

-The American Association of Nurse Practitioners (AANP) reports that there are more than 270,000 nurse practitioners (NPs) licensed to practice in the United States.
+The American Association of Nurse Practitioners (AANP) reports that as of April 2022, there are more than 355,000 nurse practitioners (NPs) licensed to practice in the United States.

 - 24.2%: Private practice

 - 14.5%: Hospital outpatient clinics

 - 8.1%: Community health centers and Federally Qualified Health Centers

 A study by Penn State reported an increase in those specializing in nursing home care of 33.7% between 2012 and 2015.
 The study said, “Most of these specialists were advanced practitioners, physician assistants and nurse practitioners, delivering post-acute care.”